cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='bosh-cli'></a>BOSH CLI ##

 > Command line interface used to interact with the [BOSH Director](#bosh-director).
 The BOSH CLI provides commands for creating and managing a release and the artifacts it comprises.
+<br><br>
 >For more information see [BOSH Command Line Interface](../bosh/reference/bosh-cli.html).

 ## <a id='bosh-director'></a>BOSH Director ##

-> The BOSH Director orchestrates creation of virtual machines, the compilation of packages, [deployment](#deployment) of a Cloud Foundry instance, and storage of application packages and droplets in the blobstore.
+> The BOSH Director orchestrates creation of virtual machines, the compilation of packages, deployment of a Cloud Foundry instance, and storage of application packages and droplets in the blobstore.

 ## <a id='bosh-health-monitor'></a>BOSH Health Monitor ##